on 10-28-2019 04:04 AM - last edited a month ago

 Hero 5 Session, Hero 2018 (to be confirmed) and Hero 7 White contain basic data (gyroscope, accelerometer).

-Hero 5 Black, Hero 6 Black, Fusion, Hero 7 Silver, Hero 7 Black, Hero 8 Black and Max also contain GPS.
+Hero 5 Black, Hero 6 Black, Fusion, Hero 7 Silver, Hero 7 Black, Hero 8 Black, Hero 9 Black and Max also contain GPS.
 The newer the camera, the more metadata streams (sensors) it contains.

 The Hero 4 Black can theoretically record metadata into the videos if attached to a Bluetooth metadata device.
-All the other mentioned cameras should be able to take in external Bluetooth telemetry too.
+All the other mentioned cameras should be able to take in external Bluetooth telemetry too, although there is no documentation on how to achieve that.

 What other data streams exist?